-- 1. Importance and/or relevance and applicability of proposed project to the program goals. - (30 points): This ascertains whether there is intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
-For this competition, this includes whether this project is identified as a priority in the approved reserve management plan or the last CZMA Section 312 evaluation of the Reserve and is relevant to meeting NERRS national priorities.
-Planned core facilities projects are given a higher score than those facilities not deemed as core.
-This criterion is used to evaluate whether the project is appropriate under the definition of acquisition (as described in Section 1461 (e)(A)(i) of the CZMA (16 U.S.C.
-1461(e)(A)(i)), which states that funding will be provided for purposes of acquiring such lands and waters, and any property interests therein, as are necessary to ensure the appropriate long-term management of an area as a national estuarine Reserve) and/or construction (construction or enhancement of facilities or exhibits, or associated infrastructure (as defined in Section I of this FFO)).
-A higher score will be given to projects clearly within the definitions.
-Those projects outside of the definition will rank lower (e.g., projects for routine structural maintenance, vessels used as floating classrooms, and boats capable of being routinely transported from land to water are outside the definition and would rate lower). - 2.
-Technical/scientific merit (30 points): This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
+1. Importance and/or relevance and applicability of proposed project to the program goals.
+(30 points): This criterion is used to evaluate whether the project is appropriate under the definitions for acquisition and construction outlined in the regulations (CZMA (16 U.S.C.
+1461(e)(A)(i)).
+These definitions state that funding will be provided for purposes of acquiring such lands and waters, and any property interests therein, as are necessary to ensure the appropriate long-term management of an area as a national estuarine Reserve)

+and/or construction (construction or enhancement of facilities or exhibits, or associated infrastructure (as defined in Section I of this FFO)).
+Projects will receive a higher score that fall clearly within the definitions.
+The project should demonstrate intrinsic value in the proposed work and/or relevance to NOAA, federal, regional, state, or local activities.
+For construction projects, planned core facilities projects will be given a higher score than those facilities not deemed as core.
+Those projects outside of the definition will rank lower (e.g., projects for routine structural maintenance, vessels used as floating classrooms, and boats capable of being routinely transported from land to water are outside the definition).

+2. Technical/scientific merit (30 points): This criterion assesses whether the approach is technically sound and/or innovative, if the methods are appropriate, and whether there are clear project goals and objectives.
 For this competition, this criterion is used to assess the opportunity gained by funding this project now and/or lost by not funding it now (e.g., availability of match or additional construction or land acquisition funds; option on a parcel of land; protection of a critical resource).
 Projects of greater immediacy are given a higher score.
 This criterion relates to whether the applicant is able to undertake the project.
-This criterion is used to determine how far along the recipient is in the acquisition process (e.g., contact with landowners, negotiations, title options) or the planning process for facilities construction (plans, design, etc.).
-Projects that can reasonably be expected to be completed during the proposed project award period will score higher.
+This criterion is used to determine how far along the recipient is in the acquisition process (e.g., contact with landowners, negotiations, title options) or the planning process for facilities construction (plans, design, etc.) and takes into account a feasible timeline for completion.
 For acquisition projects, the type of acquisition being proposed (fee-simple, easement, etc.) should provide adequate state control of the property to be included in the Reserve and increase the resiliency of the reserve ecosystem.
 For construction projects, those that have minimal impact to sensitive resources and incorporate sustainable features and/or construction techniques in core facilities will score higher.
 These include projects that demonstrate efforts to: optimize energy performance; protect and conserve water; enhance indoor environmental quality; or reduce the environmental impacts of materials.

 Examples of sustainable efforts:

-Optimize Energy Performance
+• Optimize Energy Performance